Yohann-B/MV_LicensePlate/README.md

     THis folder contain all the matlab code to output the characters of the licence plate.
     It's more effective with a plate extracted from a picture with the segmentation part of the project.
     Here also, a report, as a pdf file, is explaining the algorithm and analyzing the overall results.

+    >SimpleGrayScale_segmentation
+    This folder contain a basic segmentation process that can be use as an introduction to the whole project.
+    The report regarding this part is included in th "LicencePlate_segmentation" part's report (pdf).